shuaishi1991/shuaishi1991/README.md

 - 👋 Hi, I’m @shuaishi1991.
 - 👀 I’m interested in Mathematics, Artificial Intelligence and Computer Vision.
-- 🌱 I’m currently learning English for my emigration plan, and Quantitative Trading for Financial Freedom.
 - 📫 You can contect me by the email address: shuaishi1991@gmail.com.

 <!---